dustinpfister/blog_posts/_posts/nodejs-pify.md

 layout: post
 categories: node.js
 id: 159
-updated: 2018-02-28 17:23:05
+updated: 2019-11-18 10:05:11
-version: 1.1
+version: 1.2
 ---

 When making a node.js project, many methods in the node.js core work by giving a callback that will return an error, or what it is that you want from the method.
-It may be desireable to have these methods return promises instead to be used as a means to work with the method.
-I could juts do so with the Promise constructor, but [pify](https://www.npmjs.com/package/pify) is a nice little project that can help to make quick work of this.
+This is a callback style method that can result in the so called callback hell when it comes to doing anything where many of these kinds of calls need to be nested.

+In late versions of nodejs many core modules now return a promise as an alternative to this cllback style way of doing things.
+Also there is the [promisify method in the util module](/2019/06/22/nodejs-util-promisify/) that I often use as a way to promsify these built in methods.
+That solution will also work on most older versions of nodejs, at least all the one that are still supported anyway.

+Another option would be to just make a quick method where I am returning a new instance of a promise constructor when it comes to any version of node that supports Promises, or failing that, by using a user space module like bluebird to add promises.
+However this is a post on the npm package [pify](https://www.npmjs.com/package/pify), one of many project created and maintained by [sindresorhus](https://github.com/sindresorhus), it is a nice little project that can help to make quick work of this also so lets look at some quick examples.

 <!-- more -->